telerik/kendo-ui-core/docs/controls/editors/editor/troubleshoot/troubleshooting.md

 Another possible approach is to use the Editor's inline mode, i.e., create the Editor from a `div` element.

+Table row and column resizing is implemented in the Editor widget as of R3 2016.
+The users can drag the cell borders with the mouse to resize the row or column.

-To achieve image or table resizing in browsers such as Google Chrome 46 that do not normally support it, implement a [custom Editor tool](http://demos.telerik.com/kendo-ui/editor/custom-tools).
+To achieve image resizing or table resizing for versions prior to R3 2016, in browsers such as Google Chrome 46 that do not normally support it, implement a [custom Editor tool](http://demos.telerik.com/kendo-ui/editor/custom-tools).

 ### Back and Forward Browser Buttons Display Raw HTML